-Question Remarks Are there features of the local The closest protected area is more than 10km away. environment on or around the The closest forest is about 115m away towards the Project location which could be northern boundary but is separated/buffered from the affected by the Project? site by two roads (the national highway and the Local • Areas which are protected under Area Plan road).
-These roads and the busy traffic international or national or local legislation deter wildlife from coming into the settlement areas. for their ecological, landscape, cultural or Also the site will be bound with fencing, to keep any other value, which could be affected by the wildlife that may accidentally wander onto the site project? (which is not anticipated) • Other areas which are important or The site falls under zone 2 of the Lungtonnhu Local sensitive for reasons of their ecology e.g. o Wetlands, The site falls under zone 3 of the Lungtenphu Local Area Plan as it is more than 1km from the helipad.
-The o Watercourses or other Local Area Plan does not contain any heritage waterbodies, precinct the coastal zone, preditier o mountains, The site falls under the UV-1 Urban Village Core area o forests or woodlands where the allowable usage is for construction of • Areas used by protected, important or houses/buildings, shops and businesses (not sensitive species of fauna or flora e.g. for industry). breeding, nesting, foraging, resting, , , overwintering, migration, which could be affected by the project? • Inland, coastal, marine or underground waters?
+Question Are there features of the local environment on or around the Project location which could be affected by the Project?
+Areas which are protected under

+- international or national or local legislation for their ecological, landscape, cultural or other value, which could be affected by the project?

+- Other areas which are important or sensitive for reasons of their ecology e.g.

+- o Wetlands,

+- Watercourses or other waterbodies.

+- o the coastal zone,

+- mountains,

+- o forests or woodlands

+- Areas used by protected, important or sensitive species of fauna or flora e.g. for breeding, nesting, foraging, resting, overwintering, migration, which could be affected by the project?

+- Inland, coastal, marine or underground waters?